FOUNDATIONSTATUTES

 (1) The organs of the Foundation are the Executive Board and the Foundation Council.

-(2) The members of the Foundation's bodies work on a voluntary basis.
-The Foundation Board may decide to reimburse necessary expenses.
-The Foundation Board may decide to pay an appropriate flat rate for the time and work of the members of the Executive Board, provided the Foundation's financial capacity allows this.
+(2) The members of the Foundation's governing bodies serve on a voluntary basis.
+The Foundation Board may decide on the reimbursement of necessary expenses.
+The Foundation Board may decide on an appropriate lump sum for the time and effort spent by the members of the Executive Board, provided the Foundation's financial capacity permits.

 (3) A member of one body may not simultaneously be a member of another body.